 Through the externship program, students interested in health law may earn credit by working for organizations and government agencies dealing with health care issues.
-Typically, students who elect to complete a health law externship in the spring or fall spend 2 full days a week at their placements for 4 credits but students can earn from two to 13 credits depending on how many hours they spend at their placement.
+Typically, students who elect to complete a health law externship in the spring or fall spend 2 full days a week at their placements for 4 credits but students can earn from 3 to 11 credits depending on how many hours they spend at their placement.
 In addition to field experience, externships include a classroom component.
 Students who complete an externship must also enroll in the Health Law Practice Workshop, which is offered in the fall of each year.
 View our current externship placement list »

 Externships have included placements at:

 The Clinical Law Program allows law students, under faculty supervision, to represent real clients with real legal problems.
 The program received the John Minor Wisdom Award from the American Bar Association in 1991 for its "high standards of professionalism and outstanding contributions in promoting an open profession and an open system of justice."
 It was the first law school program to be so recognized.